cyberintel-labs/insightsnexus/README.md

 * rm -rf ./node_modules; npm i

 # Progress so far
-* NEW: Users can add files into nodes, just right click and upload files or use the right menu
+* NEW: Users can add files into nodes (right click -> Upload Files ~OR~ left click and use node menu on right)
-* NEW: Implemented domain to ip, just right click and select the option
+* NEW: Implemented domain to ip (right click -> transform -> select Domain to ip)
-* NEW: Implemented website to domain, just right click and select the option
+* NEW: Implemented website to domain (right click -> transform -> select Website to Domain)
+* NEW: Implemented domain to subdomain (right click -> transform -> select Domain to Subdomain)
+* NEW: Implemented domain to endpoint (right click -> transform -> select Domain to Endpoint)
 * Added the ability to change node types: just select the node(s) and change type with the left plus button
 * Users should be able to create nodes to their desired locations.
 * Edit and delete nodes on screen.